AI & Retail: Teaching to Learn

 With data and its trusty partner AI, these points, along with many more, become situations that can be altered.
 With the right knowledge of your customers and with the incredible analytics available today, every retailer can offer that village corner-store customer experience, to everyone.
 Customers can be welcomed in a meaningful way, and importantly, in a way that doesn’t feel artificial.

 I use that last word intentionally.
 Although Artificial Intelligence is a fantastic tool, if used poorly it is still obviously artificial.
 And if there is one thing humans are incredibly skilled at, it is to spot the artificial.
 For example:

 - An email sent using the customer’s first name is easily spotted as a template circular.
 A ‘dear valued customer’ can sometimes be a more accepted approach.

-- A personalised campaign that offers nothing the customer likes, is obviously not personal.
+- A personalized campaign that offers nothing the customer likes, is not personal.

-If you get it right, and really get to know your customers; their needs, likes and dislikes, and you meet them…well, then they will smile, come back, and feel that human connection that drove retail forward until relatively recently.
-People will fall back in love with Retail again, enjoying the shopping experience that makes it unlike any other industry.
+If you get it right, and get to know your customers; their needs, likes, and dislikes, and you meet them…well, then they will smile, come back, and feel that human connection that drove retail forward until relatively recently.
+People will fall back in love with Retail again, enjoying the shopping experience that makes it, unlike any other industry.

 Retail is becoming increasingly about fine margins.
-Ensuring that you not only cater for everyone so that they become and remain customers, but also that you cater for their entire family and their changing needs.
+Ensuring that you not only cater to everyone so that they become and remain customers, but also that you cater to their entire family and their changing needs.
 Statistics aren’t great for this.
 You need predictive sciences, with analytics and AI-powered learning.